mgtrrz/terraform-completer/README.md

 # Terraform-Completer

 This extension provides basic autocomplete for Terraform modules.
-It is a fork of [erd0s' terraform-autocomplete](https://github.com/erd0s/terraform-autocomplete) extension and updates some of the code to work with Terraform >0.12.
+It is a fork of [erd0s' terraform-autocomplete](https://github.com/erd0s/terraform-autocomplete) extension but instead of autocompleting resources, it autocompletes inputs and outputs for modules in addition to updating some of the code to work with Terraform >0.12.

 Much like the original Terraform Autocomplete, this extension is **very beta** and may end up becoming obsolete by the time Terraform's official [VS Code extension](https://github.com/hashicorp/vscode-terraform) matures.
-However, it may help to provide a solution while we wait for better Terraform support in VS Code.
+However, it may help to provide a solution while we wait for more feature-rich autocomplete support in VS Code for Terraform.

 ### Companion extensions